-The work of our staff and students can be seen throughout the country whether in community, commemorative or religious projects.
-We loan pieces of our historical collection for public exhibitions and our the restoration work done by our studio team can be seen by thousands of people every year at locations such as Dover Castle, Canterbury Cathedral and Buckfast Abbey.
+The work of our staff and students can be seen throughout the country.
+We loan pieces of our historical collection for public exhibitions and our the restoration work done by our expert Embroidery Studio team can be seen by thousands of people every year at locations such as Dover Castle, Canterbury Cathedral and Buckfast Abbey.

 RSN Work on Display

 Numerous embroideries created by the RSN are on display throughout the UK in stately homes, churches, private homes and public collections.
-Here we’ve listed some of the pieces on public display.
+View some of the pieces on public display.

 All correspondence for the Trustees should go to Jane Hitchinson at [email protected] T: +44(0)20 3166 6936